 Identified vulnerabilities shall be remediated in accordance with the timeframe described below.
-If remediation is not possible, compensating controls must be implemented to mitigate the risk and approved by ISPO, as defined by the Request for Exception to IT Security Standard.
+If remediation is not possible, compensating controls must be implemented to mitigate the risk and approved by ISPO, as defined by the Request for Exception to IT Security Policy.

 |Critical/High (Known Exploits) – CVSS (7.0 - 10)||30 days|